 For data collection in paper mode, it is best to use a formatted paper you make yourself.
 Example fields to record are:

-the GPSr - generated waypoint number, if you're measuring the coordinates of a location-scaled mark
+the GPSr - generated waypoint number, if you're measuring the coordinates of a position-scaled mark

 On a separate piece of paper, you could use a free format with just two fields - PID, comments.
 This is where you would record any new to-reach information, changes in existing to-reach information, and any other comments.